datacamp-content-public/courses-data-engineering-for-data-scientists/slides/chapter_1_de549e4812c9bd9e7bb4c9fce8e9dc4f.md

 `@lower_third`

 name: Oliver Willekens
-title: Data Engineer at Data Minded
+title: Data Engineer
+at Data Minded

 `@script`
-In the previous section we covered the different kinds of tests, now let's look at some problems with our original code and how we can write unit tests and create reusable components.
+Welcome back.
+In the previous session we covered the different kinds of tests, now let's look at some problems with our original code and how we can write unit tests and create reusable components.

 ---